Currymeister1/TryHackMe/Brute_It/BruteIt.md

 2. /admin (Status: 301)
 3. /.htpasswd (Status: 403)
 4. /.htpasswds (Status: 403)

 Besides **/admin**, everything else is 403.

-Now we can go to the admin page -> ip-address/admin.
+Now we can go to the admin page -> Open a broweser and type: ip-address/admin.

 ##  Getting a shell
 Now we have to login as admin.
 To find the username, inspect the website.
 There is a comment telling the user John, that the admin username is **admin**.